SW Washington New Homes

 - Submit your home plans to a program-approved verifier for a consultation and project modeling.
 Search for a verifier in your area.

-- Your verifier will use energy modeling software to estimate the energy savings of the home.
-Then, the verifier will estimate your incentive amount.
+- Your verifier will estimate the energy savings and incentives for the home.
 By working with your verifier to select additional gas energy-efficiency measures, you can improve the home’s EPS and earn more incentives.

 - Your verifier will inspect your home and perform diagnostic tests to evaluate energy performance.

-- Once the home has been built and verified, your verifier will update the project model with inspection details and performance results, confirm your incentives and issue the final EPS.
+- Once the home has been built and verified, your verifier will update the project energy savings with inspection details and performance results, confirm your incentives and issue the final program documentation.